asjad99/asjad99/README.md

 Asjad is passionate about solving real-world problems with engineering, data, science, and machine learning.
 He's a PhD in applied machine learning with a computer science and engineering background.
 He has extensive programming, scalable computing and machine learning experience both in academic and industry settings.
 He has worked with core teams of several early-stage and high-growth startups, both as a data scientist and as a software engineer to build AI driven products and solutions in domains like [Business Process Analytics](https://blog.asjadk.com/deepprocess/), [Information Retreival](https://blog.asjadk.com/semantic_search/), and [recommender systems](https://blog.asjadk.com/music/).

 He believes in lifelong learning and is passionate about knowledge sharing.
+He is also an author of several academic papers and writes technical blogs in his spare time.

 ----